mbar0075/Maltese-Christian-Statue-Classifier/README.md

 </p>

-## MCS Classifier Assets/Predictions
+## MCS Classifier Predictions

 <p align="justify">
-Illustrated below are Assets/Predictions made by the MCS Classifier Model on unseen images from the test dataset.
+Illustrated below are predictions made by the MCS Classifier Model on unseen images from the test dataset.
 The model demonstrates its ability to classify Maltese Christian statues accurately, showcasing its potential to identify and categorise religious iconography to preserve and celebrate Maltese religious culture.

 <p align='center'>